 "Personally, I really like using Time Pilot.
 It is simple, it can take the beating, low battery consuming, and most important, it's reliable.
 And that's crucial for us, especially since we have been getting more and more serious racers year after year."

-Tour d'Afrique returned its two clocks (shown at right) to us for refurbishment before its next race across Africa, which begins in Cairo in January, 2013.
+The company that runs the Tour d'Afrique, TDA Global Cycling, returned its two clocks (shown at right) to us for refurbishment before its 2013 race across Africa, which began in Cairo in January, 2013.

 We were pleased—but not surprised—to find that despite their beaten-up appearance, the clocks still worked perfectly.

-For the last three years, Tour d'Afrique has used TimePilot Extreme timeclocks with our off-the-shelf software.
-For this year's race, however, TimePilot has customized its Extreme system to provide race times down to the second.
+For the first three years, Tour d'Afrique used TimePilot Extreme timeclocks with our off-the-shelf software.
+For the 2013 race, however, TimePilot customized its software to provide race times down to the second.
 If your company is interested in using this version of our product, please contact us at info@TimePilot.com or 630-879-6400.